 How To Apply

-- You can submit your big game draw application through your HAL account.
+- You must submit your application for the big game draw through your HAL account.

-- You can also review the details and status of submitted applications, review your pool status, look up draw results and make changes to your application any time before the application deadline.
+- You can also review the details and status of submitted applications, look up draw results and make changes to your application any time before the May 25 application deadline.

-- Before applying, ensure you have reviewed the Saskatchewan Resident Big Game Draw Supplement (also available in French) for available hunts, correct hunt designations, bag limits and season dates.
+- Before applying, ensure you have reviewed the Saskatchewan Big Game Draw Supplement for available hunts, correct hunt designations, bag limits and season dates.

 - Keep in mind that the HAL number and date of birth will also need to be entered for each group member added to your application.